jthornhill/cmk-puppet-status/README.md

 * perfometer_check_mk_puppet_status.py (optional) - a perfometer recipe for displaying the nifty in-line graph.
-           This file typically goes in /usr/share/check_mk/web/plugins/perfometer/perfometer_check_mk_puppet_status.py
+           This file typically goes in /usr/share/check_mk/web/plugins/perfometer/perfometer_check_mk_puppet_status.py LICENSE

+The lousy code in this repository is copyright 2012 by Jeremy Thornhill.
+It is placed in the public domain.
+So, knock yourself out!

 USAGE

-Put those files where they belong.
+First, put those files where they belong.

-Optionally, configure your thresholds (in seconds) in check_mk - the variable name is "puppet_run_stats".
+Next, (optionally) configure your thresholds (in seconds) in check_mk - the variable name is "puppet_run_stats".
 The default thresholds are 35 minutes (warning) and 65 minutes (crit).

-When things are in place, run check_mk --checks=puppet.status -I; check_mk -R; service httpd restart
+Finally, when things are in place, run check_mk --checks=puppet.status -I; check_mk -R; service httpd restart

 NOTES